Altoids and Oral Sex - A Pleasure Enhancer?

 (For what it's worth -- it really does work!
 It leaves a lasting tingle that is apparently quite exquisite.)

-Analysis: I wish I had scientific data to either back this up or refute it, but there's a shortage of, er, hard evidence.
-Anecdotal reports are easier to come by, but inconclusive.
-Some people who say they've tried Altoids-enhanced fellatio insist the mints make a marked difference; others say "Ho-hum" (browse our readers' responses for testimonials in both directions).
+Analysis: I wish I had scientific data to either back this up or refute it, but unfortunately there's a shortage of, er, hard evidence.
+Anecdotal reports are easier to come by, though inconclusive.
+Some people who admit trying Altoids-enhanced fellatio insist the mints make a marked difference; others say "Ho-hum" (browse our readers' responses for testimonials from both sides of the bed).

-The story as written is pure folklore, of course.
-Word-of-mouth rumors about the special benefits of chewing strong mints (including Mentos, Tic-Tacs, Fisherman's Friend, and other brand-name products as well as Altoids) just before engaging in oral sex preceded the anonymous email tale by many years.
+As written, the story is pure folklore, of course.
+Word-of-mouth rumors about the special benefits of chewing various brands of super-strong mints (including Mentos, Tic-Tacs, Fisherman's Friend, and others, in addition to Altoids) just before engaging in oral sex preceded the anonymous email tale by many years.

 For an example of just how pervasive the urban legend has become, have a look at this excerpt from Cosmopolitan magazine's "Sex Lessons" column from a few years back on the ins and outs of fellatio: